aswinm20/aswinm20.github.io/README.md

 - Visit this [link](https://www.markdownguide.org/getting-started/) to have a general understanding of Markdown.

-- Visit this [link](https://www.markdowntutorial.com/) for an quick and easy tutorial on the basics of Markdown.
+- Visit this [link](https://www.markdowntutorial.com/) for a quick and easy tutorial on the basics of Markdown.

 - Since, we will be focussing on hosting a Markdown formatted resume on Github Pages, here is a [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to some useful syntax on GitHub Flavoured Markdown.